Why CPAP Therapy Can Change Your Life

 Heart Disease and Stroke

-Sleep apnea doubles your risk of high blood pressure — the leading cause of heart attacks and strokes.
+Untreated sleep apnea is associated with approximately double the risk of developing high blood pressure, the leading cause of heart attacks and strokes.
 Each time your airway closes, your blood oxygen drops and your heart works harder to compensate.
 Night after night, this damages blood vessel walls and accelerates atherosclerosis.
+Weight is a major contributing factor; learn more in sleep apnea and weight loss.

 Severe untreated sleep apnea is associated with a 3-4x higher risk of stroke and a 2-3x higher risk of heart failure.